ssiwan/kmt/README.md

 The DH Synergetech consultants began daily 15 minute scrum calls on 2/23/18, with a plan to conduct two 1 (one) week sprints for the RFI.
 Plan is to conduct sprint review's with firefighters to obtain feedback on the CalFire Magnet Board KMT tool.
 Daily collaboration for the team is enhanced via a Slack channel at https://dhsynergetech.slack.com/?redir=%2Fhome

 ### Sprint Reviews and Retrospectives

+*US Digital Service Playbook*
+> Play 12 - Use Data to Drive Decisions

 **ToDo: Insert information from sprint reviews and retrospectives here.

 ### Technical Approach Requirements